-The present mine site was first discovered in the late 18OO's by silver prospectors on their way West.
+The history of Micro-Lite is associated with a unique mineral deposit located near Buffalo in southeast Kansas.
+This mineral, known as Magesium-Mica, found its way to the surface of the earth by an ancient volcano that did not fully erupt.
+The molten magma hardened just below the surface and became the deposit we mine today.
+The present mine site was first discovered in 1877 by silver prospectors on their way West.
 Word spread and soon many others arrived and set up a mining camp and called it "Silver City".
-The boom only lasted around six months, however, to this day the earth dome pushed up by the eruption is known as the Silver City Dome.
+To this day the earth dome pushed up by the eruption is known as the Silver City Dome.

-During the 195O's, local residents would use the "sand" in their gardens as a fertilizer supplement.
-It was also common knowledge that cattle would lick the ground where the deposit is located.
-In 1961, a company was formed (later to become Micro-Lite) to explore possible uses for the product.
-Tests were conducted to see whether the material could be used as; magnesium fertilizer, soil additive/conditioner, a source of mineral for animal feed, a pellet binder for animal feed, a free flow/anti-caking agent, or in industrial applications.
-Research by several universities and many major feed manufacturers determined the best market for the product was in livestock and wildlife feed production as a mineral supplement, pelleting aid/filler and free flow/anti-caking assistance.
+During the 195O's, local residents would use the "sand" in their gardens or as a livestock "lick".
+It was common knowledge that cattle would lick the ground where the deposit is located due to its highly palatable nature.
+In 1961, Micro-Lite was formed to explore possible uses for the product.
+Tests were conducted to see whether the material could be used as: a soil additive/conditioner, a mineral source for animal feed, a livestock feed pellet binder, a free flow/anti-caking agent, or in industrial applications.
+Research by several universities and many major feed manufacturers determined the best market for the product was in livestock and wildlife feed production as a mineral supplement, pelleting aid/binder, nutritional filler, carrier in mineral pre-mixes, and free flow/anti-caking assistance.

 By 1981, Micro-Lite became an established supplier to the feed industry.
 In 1985, the product name was changed to "Magnesium-Mica" from vermiculite in order to more closely reflect the true nature of the product.
 In 2015, we consolidated our office and bulk-bag plant operation into our Buffalo location allowing us to better serve our customers' needs.
 We continue to improve our service and supply the only source of Magnesium-Mica in the United States.